Data Centers in Pittsburgh

 Natural Disaster Risk

-Pittsburgh has a High natural disaster risk profile, with a FEMA National Risk Index score of 84.00 as of September 2025.
-However, its inland location shields it from the most disruptive events like hurricanes and coastal flooding that affect East Coast data center markets.
+Pittsburgh has a High natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 84.00 out of 100, as of September 2025.
+The risk is driven almost entirely by weather-related events rather than seismic or coastal threats.